janosj/mongodb-sa-demos/kafka-singleView-ics/2-run/demo1-singleView-covid/README.md

 <img src="images/demo-architecture-and-components.png" alt="Demo Architecture and Components" width="650"/>

 Data is streamed in from the source systems (a json data set for this demo) using the MongoDB Kafka Connector.
-The flexible MongoDB data model accomodates COVID data being reported in three different formats.
+The flexible MongoDB data model accommodates COVID data being reported in three different formats.
 This data can then be analyzed in any number of ways, including MongoDB Compass and MongoDB Charts (shown below).
 Note that analysts have access to both the subset of standardized data as well as the source-specific details that are unique to that data provider.

 <img src="images/screenshot-charts.png" alt="Screenshot - MongoDB Charts" width="650"/>